mgjk88/react-memory-game/README.md

+This is a simple React application to simulate an e-commerce site

 This is my attempt at deriving a use case specification and coming up with a class UML diagram.
 Did not create a sequence UML diagram.

 Use case specification: